C. J. Cregg: Romance

 As well as her on-again-off-again romance with Danny, C. J. has another love interest throughout the third season – a secret service agent named Simon Donovan (Mark Harmon), assigned to protect her after she receives death threats.
 C. J. is initially resistant to Donovan's assignment, struggling to preserve her autonomy.
 Over time, she falls in love with Donovan and submits to his protection; Shawn Parry-Giles argued that this transformation shows that she is treated like a "prized and revered object of protection" with no need or capability for autonomy.
 Donovan refuses to return her affection while he is assigned to her, but the threat to C. J. abates, meaning that he was no longer tasked with her protection.
-Just as the two are about to begin a relationship, Donovan is shot and killed while stopping a robbery at a local store.
+Just as the two are about to begin a relationship, Donovan is shot and killed while stopping a robbery at a New York City Bodega.

 In the final season premiere, "The Ticket", a scene showing the characters "three years later" forecast C. J. as married to Danny with one child.
-This is realized in the series finale, "Tomorrow"; in the episode, C. J. leaves the White House, choosing to pursue a relationship with Danny instead.
+This is realized in the series finale, "Tomorrow"; in the episode, C. J. leaves the White House, choosing to pursue a relationship with Danny instead of remaining as a special counselor to President Santos.